 Anxiety symptoms are on the rise.
 Studies show more people than ever are anxious.
-Every day we’re overly busy trying to keep up with our phones, social media and crazy news stories!

 Plus anxiety isn’t just for adults.
 Children everywhere are dealing with anxiety.
 The media even called today’s millennials “The Anxious Generation.”